arndtjenssen/node-dps/README.md

 ## Intro

-This is not attempt to replicate great event processing frameworks, like [Apache Storm](http://storm.apache.org/), but an excercise to make use of several core concepts in event or data processing:
+This is not an attempt to replicate great event processing frameworks, like [Apache Storm](http://storm.apache.org/), but an excercise to make use of several core concepts in event or data processing:

 * Use queues to store events when services are down or being maintained
 * Use queues and workers for scaling and load-balancing